webplatform/docs/tutorials/javascript_functions/index.md

 * What are functions?
 Why are they useful?
 * How do you define a function?
 * How do you pass information into a function?
 Why would you want to?
 Conversely, how can you get information out of a function?
-* Wouldn’t it be nice if you could pass a colour array into `setElementBackground`?
+* Wouldn’t it be nice if you could pass a color array into `setElementBackground`?
 Try modifying the code to accept another argument, and use that variable inside the function to override the random background colour.
 }}
 {{Compatibility_Section
 |Not_required=Yes